 Optional.
 Alternative name for the asset.
 Enter synonyms of the asset that are commonly used in your organization.

-4To assign stakeholders to the asset, click the add icon in the Stakeholders section.
-This opens a dialog box.
+4To assign stakeholders to the asset, click the Add icon in the Stakeholders section.

-5In the dialog box, select a role, and then select the users or user groups that you want to add as stakeholders to the asset.
+5In the dialog box that opens when when you click Add, select a role, and then select the users or user groups that you want to add as stakeholders to the asset.
 Click OK.

 The system creates a ticket for the asset and notifies the stakeholders.
-For more information about workflow approvals, see Workflows and tickets.
+For more information about workflows, see Workflows and tickets.

 Working with reference IDs for business assets